Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 ...Oh yeah.

 "Eh, I dunno.
-It’s hot out...why?
+It’s hot out... why?
 You like what you see or something?"

 Hoeff shrugged nonchalantly.
 "Nah.
 Ain’t me you gotta worry about.
 But Singer’s young Dancer over there is givin’ you the bedroom eyes…"